ApoorvaGupta1908/SodukoSolver/README.md

-A C++ Code that solves a 9*9 Soduko Grid using the concept of recursion and backtracking.
+A C++ Code that solves a 9*9 Sudoko Grid using the concept of recursion and backtracking.